-- 9.1 Those working with children and with those engaged in regulated activities may: - a) have alleged abuse disclosed to them; - b) suspect abuse is being carried out; or - c) be accused of abusing those in their charge. - 9.2 Whilst these issues may require very different courses of action, it is essential that the safety, welfare and wishes of the child or adult at risk are prioritised. - 9.3 In the event there is a risk of immediate serious harm to a child or adult at risk, the emergency services should be contacted via 999 without delay.
+10.4 In the event there is a risk of immediate serious harm to a child or adult at risk, the emergency services should be contacted via 999 without delay.
 Anybody can make a referral in these circumstances.
-The SO & ASO should then be notified of the case. - 9.4 Where a child or adult at risk discloses alleged abuse, or a member of the College suspects abuse which is not deemed to be an emergency, this should be referred immediately to the SO or the ASO (if it's a staff member) who will consider what action is required.
+The SO & ASO should then be notified of the case.

+10.5 Where a child or adult at risk discloses alleged abuse, or a member of the College suspect abuse which is not deemed to be an emergency, this should be referred immediately to the SO or the ASO (if it's a staff member) who will consider what action is required.
 A referral should be made even where concerns are seemingly minor; in some instances, it is a pattern or range of minor incidents which, when taken together, amount to a more significant concern requiring investigation.
 It is therefore vital that the SO is privy to all concerns as they arise.

-- 9.5 Appropriate records will be retained by the SO and ASO in accordance with the College's Data Protection Policy.
-Where the matter relates to both staff and students, the SO will determine where the file should be kept. - 9.6 In consultation with the Provost, Senior Tutor, First Bursar and ASO, the SO will be responsible for contacting any statutory agencies such as the Local Safeguarding Children Board (LSCB) or the Police, if necessary. - 9.7 The College is not expected and should not attempt to investigate suspicions of abuse independently. - 9.8 Where a suspicion needs to be investigated by the relevant authority, it may be necessary for the College to do one or more of the following: - a) move the victim of an alleged safeguarding breach to a safe place; - b) suspend the individual(s) about whom an allegation or suspicion has arisen; - c) prevent the individual(s) about whom an allegation or suspicion has arisen from engaging in any regulated activities. - 9.9 Serious safeguarding breaches will constitute gross misconduct under the College's disciplinary policy and may lead to summary dismissal.
+10.6 Appropriate records will be retained by the SO and ASO in accordance with the College's Data Protection Policy.
+Where the matter relates to both staff and students, the SO will determine where the file should be kept.

-The full version of the College Safeguarding Policy can be obtained from the SO or ASO if required.

-This includes:
+10.7 In consultation with the Provost, Senior Tutor, First Bursar and ASO, the SO will be responsible for contacting any statutory agencies such as the Local Safeguarding Children Board (LSCB) or the Police, if necessary.

+10.8 The College is not expected and should not attempt to investigate suspicions of abuse independently.

+10.9 Where a suspicion needs to be investigated by the relevant authority, it may be necessary for the College to do one or more of the following:

+a) move the victim of an alleged safeguarding breach to a safe place;

+b) suspend the individual(s) about whom an allegation or suspicion has arisen;

+c) prevent the individual(s) about whom an allegation or suspicion has arisen from engaging in any regulated activities.

+10.10 Serious safeguarding breaches will constitute gross misconduct under the College's disciplinary policy and may lead to summary dismissal.

+11. Relevant College Policies

+11.1 This Policy should be read in conjunction with the College's policies listed below:

+- a) Staff Handbook

+- b) Academic Staff Handbook

+- c) Recruitment & Selection

+- d) Student harassment and sexual misconduct

+- e) Equal Opportunities

+- f) Data Protection

+- g) Whistleblowing

+- h) Health and Safety

+- i) Prevent

+- j) Staff bullying and harassment policy

+- k) Chapel Hospitality Policy

+- I) Annex A of this Policy document

+12. Relevant Legislation

+12.1 The following legislation and statutory guidance is relevant to this policy because it has influenced its introduction and/or its content:

+- a) Health and Safety at Work Act 1974

+- b) Rehabilitation of Offenders Act 1974

+- c) Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975

+- d) The Police Act 1997

+- e) Protection of Children Act 1999

+- f) Management of Health and Safety at Work Regulations 1999

+- g) The Human Rights Act 1998

+- h) Sexual Offences Act 2003

+- i) The Children Act 2004

+- j) Safeguarding Vulnerable Groups Act 2006

+- k) Equality Act 2010

+- I) Protection of Freedoms Act 2012

+- m) Working Together to Safeguard Children 2018

+12.2 The Protection of Freedoms Act 2012 is of particular importance as all decisions made to bar individuals from working with children or adults at risk are now made by the Disclosure and Barring Service (DBS) under this legislation.

+Annex A

-- further guidance for those acting on behalf of the College carrying out activities involving children or adults at risk - template forms for carrying out risk assessments and reporting a safeguarding concern - contact details for Safeguarding leads and local authorities
+Guidance for those acting on behalf of the College carrying out activities involving children or adults at risk